coldest country in the world

 The Coldest Region on Earth

-The Coldest region on the Earth is the polar region.
-A special interaction between the sun, ice, humidity, and wind causes the polar regions to experience extreme cold.
+The polar region is the coldest region on Earth.
+A special interaction between the sun, ice, humidity, and wind causes extreme cold in these regions.

 The sun directly affects climate and weather.
-Its radiation helps the atmosphere, oceans, and continents to maintain their temperature.
-The coldest country in the world, according to many climate experts, is Russia, which encompasses vast areas of Siberia where temperatures can plunge to terrifying lows.
+Its radiation helps the atmosphere, oceans, and continents maintain their temperature.
+According to many climate experts, the coldest country in the world is Russia, which encompasses vast areas of Siberia where temperatures can plunge to terrifying lows.

-• The fact that radiation only ever affects the side of the Earth that faces the sun is another important consideration.
+• Another important consideration is that radiation only ever affects the side of the Earth that faces the sun.

 • The average solar energy the upper atmosphere receives globally is estimated to be 340 watts per square meter.